ColinV03/portfolio/README.md

 # Welcome!

 This portfolio is to be used to show some things Ive learned recently!
-The project is created in react using the bootstrap CRA, and is designed with Material Design!
+The project is created in react using the bootstrap CRA, and is designed with Tailwind CSS!
 Spend some time using, and check it out!

 Thanks!